Aircloak/aircloak/air/README.md

 If you need to repopulate the database, you can run `make recreate-db`.
 Keep in mind that this will erase all of your existing data, so use with caution.
 To recreate the test database, you can run `MIX_ENV=test make recreate-db`

+The `priv` folder contains two pre-generated licenses that are valid in the dev envirnoment. `dev_license.lic` is valid until 2018, while `expired_dev_license.lic` is expired.
+You can use them to test the licensing system. `dev_license.lic` is loaded as part of database seeding.

 #### HTTPS endpoint

 The site also accepts HTTPS requests on port 8443.
 Self-signed certificates are provided for the site insights.air-local, meaning you need to add `/etc/hosts` entry which points this hostname to 127.0.0.1.
 You'll also need to import the certificate (located in `./priv/config/ssl_cert.pem`) into your browser.
 Once all is setup, you can access the site over HTTPS at https://insights.air-local:8443.